How it works

 - Analysis - The AI analyzes the issue and surrounding code

-Fix PRs include:- Descriptive title - AI-generated title explaining what’s being fixed
+If cubic opens a fix PR, it includes:- Descriptive title - AI-generated title explaining what’s being fixed

 - Targeted changes - Only the code needed to address the specific issue